 helpfulness in helping you get started in the sport .
 Try to get your Snell

-and your own tools as soon as
+M and SA2005 helmet on order and your own tools as soon as

 possible.
 You’ll then be repaying the favor to the next novice.